sunnatalie/IS-Questions-Collector/README.md

 # Telegram Bot Question Collector

-This script interacts with the ISQuestions Telegram bot and stores unique questions and answers in a CSV file.
+This script interacts with the ISQuestions Telegram bot and stores unique multiple choice questions and answers in a CSV file.
 It is designed to handle messages, click buttons, and parse answers.

 ---